CommandPost/CommandPost/README.md

-# FCPX Hacks
+# CommandPost

-FCPX Hacks is a free and open source [Hammerspoon](http://www.hammerspoon.org) script that adds a mountain-load of new features to Final Cut Pro.
+CommandPost (previously FCPX Hacks) is a free and open source [Hammerspoon](http://www.hammerspoon.org) script that adds a mountain-load of new features to Final Cut Pro.

 You can learn about it's origin story, as well as explore its full feature list on the [LateNite Films Blog](https://latenitefilms.com/blog/final-cut-pro-hacks/).

-Check how many people have downloaded FCPX Hacks [here](http://www.somsubhra.com/github-release-stats/?username=fcpxhacks&repository=fcpxhacks).
+Check how many people have downloaded CommandPost [here](http://www.somsubhra.com/github-release-stats/?username=fcpxhacks&repository=fcpxhacks).

 ## Installing